Rock dove: Predators

-With only their flying abilities protecting them from predation, rock doves around the world are a favourite prey item for a wide range of raptors.
-In fact, with feral pigeons existing in almost every city in the world, they may form the majority of prey for several raptor species that live in urban areas.
-Peregrine falcons and Eurasian sparrowhawks are natural predators of pigeons and quite adept at catching and feeding upon this species.
-Up to 80% of the diet of peregrine falcons in several cities that have breeding falcons is composed of feral pigeons.
-In all life stages, rock doves are at risk from domestic cats, including strays.
+With only their flying abilities protecting them from predation, rock doves are a favoured prey item for a wide range of raptors.
+Peregrine falcons are significant natural predators of rock doves and quite adept at catching and feeding upon this species.
 Doves and pigeons in general are considered to be game birds, since many species are hunted and used for food in many of the countries in which they are native.

 Their body feathers have dense, fluffy bases and are loosely attached to the skin, hence they drop out easily.
 When a predator catches a pigeon, large numbers of feathers are often pulled by the attacker's mouth and the pigeon may use this temporary distraction to make an escape.
 Tail feathers are also dropped when preyed upon or under traumatic conditions, probably as a distraction mechanism.

 Relationship to humans

 The rock dove was central to Charles Darwin's discovery of evolution, and featured in four of his works from 1859 to 1872.
 Darwin posited that, despite wide-ranging morphological differences, the many hundreds of breeds of domestic pigeon could all be traced back to the wild rock dove; in essence human selection of pigeon breeds was analogous to natural selection.

+A flock of rock doves eating grains in New Delhi, India.
+Humans often engage in bird feeding, providing rock doves with grains or breadcrumbs.

 Rock doves often have a commensal relationship with humans, gaining both ample access to food and nesting spots in inhabited areas.
 Human structures provide an excellent imitation of cliff structures, making rock doves very common around human habitation.
 Skyscrapers, highway overpasses, farm buildings, abandoned buildings, and other human structures with ample crevices are conducive to rock dove nesting.
 Thus the modern range of the rock dove is due in large part to humans.
 Agricultural settlements are favoured over forested ones.
 Ideal human nesting attributes combine areas with tall buildings, green spaces, ample access to human food, and schools.
 Conversely, suburban areas which are far from city centers and have high street density are the least conducive to pigeons.
 Their versatility among human structures is evidenced by a population living inside a deep well in Tunisia.